 UAEs economy ministry to set up shop in Metaverse

-Abdulla bin Touq Al Marri declared this project.
-He is the economic minister of the UAE.
-It happened at the maiden Metaverse Assembly in Dubai.
-It was held at the Museum of the Future of the city.
-UAE is in the process of opening a ministry inside the metaverse, the immersive virtual world.
-The economy minister of UAE declared it.
+Abdulla bin Touq Al Marri, the UAE’s economic minister, declared this project at the maiden Metaverse Assembly in Dubai, which was held at the Museum of the Future of the City.
+The UAE is in the process of opening a ministry inside the metaverse, the immersive virtual world.
 You should know the difference between De-Fi and Bitcoin banking.

 UAE, which already boasted the tallest skyscraper in the world and launched a bold Mars mission, is now hoping to become one pioneer in the metaverse depths.
 The project launched at the Museum of the Future of Dubai declared that the UAE’s economy ministry was putting up shop inside the virtual world.
 It is taking shape now.
 Those who use virtual reality goggles or other means for venturing inside will find one ministry open for business with firms.
 It will be ready to sign some bilateral agreements with foreign governments.

-The metaverse is one online world.
-Here users will eventually be capable of gaming, working, and studying.
-Its proponents mention this.
-But it is in a test phase now.
+The metaverse is an online world.
+Users will eventually be able to game, work, and study there.
+Its proponents mention this, but it is in a test phase now.

 An overview

-At the first Dubai Metaverse Assembly, held at the museum with an innovative ring shape decorated with Arabic calligraphy and flanked the main street in the city, Abdulla bin Touq Al Marri gave a speech.
+At the first Dubai Metaverse Assembly, held at the museum with an innovative ring shape decorated with Arabic calligraphy flanking the city’s main street, Abdulla bin Touq Al Marri gave a speech.

-Entrepreneurs and developers are looking into the potential of the metaverse, a network of digital spaces meant to be an extension of the physical world mixed with representatives of tech giants.
+Entrepreneurs and developers are exploring the potential of the metaverse, a network of digital spaces meant to be an extension of the physical world populated by representatives of tech giants.

-Al-Marri told AFP in an interview, in the last couple of years, there were investments, they have seen companies move in, and with the changes of the (visa) regime… they see the talent coming in.
+Al-Marri told AFP in an interview that there were investments in the last couple of years, they have seen companies move in, and with the changes in the (visa) regime… they see the talent coming in.

 The United Arab Emirates, which has a track record of big projects like the Burj Khalifa, which is 830 meters (2,723 feet) tall, hopes that the metaverse will add 40,000 jobs and $4 billion to its GDP annually by 2030.